Sungai Ruan: 1940–1979

-1980 – 1999
+1980–1999

 The population used to be between 6,000 and 7,000 in the 1980s before youths started moving out to cities for studies and jobs.

 In 1982, four communist guerrillas were killed by security forces in Sungai Ruan.
 It was liberated from insurgents after the Malayan Communist Party (MCP) agreed to a peace talk in Haadyai, Thailand on 2 December 1989, as a result of negotiations between the Malaysian Government and the MCP, with the Thai Government as a mediator.

 After the launch of the campaign to beautify residential areas of villages in Malaysia in 1990, Sungai Ruan residents won the campaign as the 2nd Runner-up in Malaysia 1993 and the 1st Runner-up in 1994 with their diligence, sacrifice and teamwork.

 From 1996 to 1998, the villagers had grand celebration ceremonies and fireworks together with Sultan Haji Ahmad Shah during 'Gongxi Raya', a creolised term originating from Malaysia and accepted in Singapore to commemorate the two festivals, Hari Raya Puasa and Chinese New Year, which fell on the same week and became a double celebration within Chinese and Muslim communities.

-2000 – 2009
+2000–2009

 In 2000s, Sungai Ruan produced Peanuts, dragon fruits and Coconuts, with peanuts being the best selling during the Chinese New Year when villagers returning home and buying them as a festival gift to friends and relatives.

-In 2009, it also benefited from Malaysian government's plan to export frozen durians to China with estimated export between 350 to 500 tonnes a year, while fresh durians export to Singapore was estimated at RM15.4 million in 2010.
+In 2009, it also benefited from Malaysian government's plan to export frozen durians to China with estimated export between 350 and 500 tonnes a year, while fresh durians export to Singapore was estimated at RM15.4 million in 2010.